The HBSAB Board of Governors is a diverse group of HBS alumni who coordinate the administration of programs and set Association strategy and policies.

 Habib is a tax accountant and estate planner for individuals and small local businesses.
 For almost three decades, he worked with aspiring and active entrepreneurs and helped them with their tax and legal issues.
 Since 1986 Habib has been a faculty member at Suffolk University's School of Management where he teaches business law and accounting.
 He also taught at Bentley and Regis colleges in the Boston area and the University Teknologi Malaysia (UTM).

-John L. Sherry, MBA 1979, Governor
+Jay Sherry, MBA 1979, Governor

 G. Bickley Stevens, MBA 1969, Governor